garret1317/aegisub-scripts/README.md

 originally created to convert stuff that should've been alpha timed in the first place but used a weird hack with `\ko` instead.

+### Order layers

+for typesetting.

+Puts each selected line on its own layer, so they don't clash.
+Tries to be a bit clever and check if you actually need it , but it's not so clever that it'll check if they actually overlap.

 ### Restyler